home-assistant-tutorials/01.development-environment/README.md

 ### Github account

 You should have registerd for a Github account to be able to fork your own instances of differnt parts of the tutorial.
+You should have registered your local machine for your Github account, to easily push and pull from the command line.

 ### JavaScript